ss-github-code/capstone_recsys/report/report.md

 - The model performance on the unseen test data: RMSE: 1.453, MAE: 0.901 was the worst when compared to Wide & Deep and xDeepFM models.
 - We added code to enable the NDCG@10 and Hit@10 calculations based on all the users in the test set and using 50 negative samples for every positive sample as explained [here](#ndcg_10) taking care of the use of ordinal encoded categorical features.
 <a id='top_k_user'></a>
-- In addition, we added code to print the top k recommendations for a user.
+- In addition, we added code to output the top k recommendations for a user.
 For this study, we chose a user who has the most reviews in our dataset.
-We had the model output predicted scores for all the items not reviewed by the user, sort the results in the descending order and display the results in a dashboard.
-(TODO)
+We had the model output predicted scores for all the items not reviewed by the user, sort the results in the descending order and save it in csv format.
+We summed up the results from this model and the next two regression models to come up with a top `k` list of recommendations to be displayed in a Streamlit [dashboard](https://ss-github-code-capstone-recsys-appstreamlit-rec-vxd02t.streamlitapp.com/).

 #### 2. Wide & Deep
 In this model, categorical features were encoded using the [`MultiLabelBinarizer`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MultiLabelBinarizer.html) from `sklearn.preprocessing` library.
 In addition, there are a series of preprocessing steps to convert the Amazon reviews dataset into the input format required by the model.
 These are shown in the Jupyter notebook [here](https://github.com/ss-github-code/capstone_recsys/blob/main/data_preparation/amzn_gen_input_wide_deep.ipynb). (source code: [Jupyter Notebook](https://github.com/ss-github-code/capstone_recsys/blob/main/modeling/wide_n_deep/wide_deep_electronics.ipynb))